FibromyalgiaFibromyositis; Fibrositis; Myofascial pain syndrome

-Between 10% and 30% of all doctor's office visits are due to symptoms that resemble those of fibromyalgia, including fatigue, malaise, and widespread muscle pain.
-Because no laboratory test can confirm fibromyalgia, doctors will usually first test for similar conditions.
-A diagnosis of many of the disorders below may not always rule out fibromyalgia, because several conditions may overlap or coexist with fibromyalgia, and have similar symptoms.
-Like fibromyalgia, a number of them also cannot easily be diagnosed.
+Getting diagnosed with one of the disorders below may not always rule out fibromyalgia, because several conditions may overlap or coexist with fibromyalgia, and have similar symptoms.
+Like fibromyalgia, a number of these conditions also cannot easily be diagnosed.
 It is not clear whether these conditions cause fibromyalgia, are risk factors for the disorder, have causes in common with fibromyalgia, or have no relationship at all with it.

-- Pain with tender points is the primary symptom in fibromyalgia.
-Some patients with CFS exhibit similar tender pressure points; however, their muscle pain is less prominent.
+- Pain is the primary symptom in fibromyalgia.
+While some people with CFS may experience muscle pain, it is typically less prominent.

 - Fatigue is the main symptom in CFS.
 It is severe, is not caused by excessive work or exercise, and is not relieved by rest or sleep.

-Myofascial Pain Syndrome.
-Myofascial pain syndrome can be confused with fibromyalgia and may also accompany it.
-Unlike fibromyalgia, myofascial pain tends to occur in trigger points, as opposed to tender points, and typically there is no widespread, generalized pain.
-Trigger-point pain occurs in tight muscles, and when the doctor presses on these points, the patient may experience a muscle twitch.
+Myofascial pain syndrome can be confused with fibromyalgia.
+It may also occur with it.
+Unlike fibromyalgia, myofascial pain occurs in trigger points , as opposed to tender points , and typically there is no widespread, generalized pain.
+Trigger-point pain occurs in tight muscles, and when the doctor presses on these points, the person may experience a muscle twitch.
 Unlike tender points, trigger points are often small lumps, about the size of a pencil eraser.

-Some studies have found that people who have both psychological disorders and fibromyalgia are more likely to seek medical help, compared with patients who simply have symptoms of fibromyalgia.
-If this is the case, study results may be biased, finding a higher-than-actual association between depression and fibromyalgia.
+People who have both a psychological disorders and fibromyalgia may be more likely to seek medical help, compared with people who simply have symptoms of fibromyalgia.

 Symptoms of major depression include the following: